microscaler/BRRTRouter/BRRTRouter_BLOG_POST.md

 That's when we started building BRRTRouter: an OpenAPI-first HTTP router that generates complete services from your API specification.
 No more manual route definitions.
 No more contract drift.
 No more documentation rot.

+**If you're new to Rust microservice development**, BRRTRouter is especially valuable.
+It removes the complexity of async/await, eliminates boilerplate, and provides built-in best practices (security, observability, validation) so you can focus on learning Rust and building features, not framework internals.

 But here's the thing—we didn't get it right the first time.
 In fact, we got a lot of things spectacularly wrong.
 This is the story of how we built BRRTRouter, the mistakes we made along the way, and how adopting fighter jet coding standards (yes, really) transformed our router from a performance disaster into something that can handle close to 100k requests per second with zero failures.

 ---